BoomBoobs/chrome-extension/README.md

 - Open Google Chrome extension tab ([chrome://extensions](chrome://extensions))
 - Drag **boomboobs.crx** on your Google Chrome extensions tab
 - Enjoy boobs on Facebook

+## Contribute
+The project is built on top of [React](https://facebook.github.io/react/) and [revenge](https://github.com/buildo/revenge).
+Feel free to contribute, also opening issues and/or suggesting new features.